Siren-Project/Siren-Provisioner/README.md

 ### POST
 #### provision_dockers
+This provisions a docker image to multiple devices for a set amount of time with a reservation on RAM

+This requires:
-[List nodes] This takes a list of IDs which correspond computes.
-(Get this information from /nodes) [String image_name] A single image name to be deployed across the nodes.
-[Int ram] An amount of RAM.
-[Int hours] A number of hours for the service to run.
+[List nodes] [String image_name] [Int ram] [Int hours]

 ```
 /provision_dockers